StacyCash/blog-posts/general/2023/surface-laptop-studio-2/first-impressions/blogpost.md

 In fact, so far there has only been one place where the performance seems lacking.
 Web browsers.
 Some animations are not as good as they should be, and opening a downloaded file takes that long you end up assuming that the click didn't happen.
 In a way that doesn't happen when opening files directly from the File Explorer or in a terminal.
 It's not the end of the world, but it is noticeable.

 The best part of the performance though...
-It is quiet!
+It is both cool and quiet!
 The XPS 15 isn't loud, but you hear the fans often.
 I've not heard the fan yet!
 And yet...
 It's also not hot.
 I don't know if that is because there is more airflow keeping the components cool, or the chassis is better at distributing the heat, but even when playing a game (something where the fans on the XPS really start blasting) there was barely any noise.
 It makes the machine an absolute pleasure to use.
+Especially the cool aspect!
+Not as cool as my MacBook Pro (but, seriously, what stays as cool as Apple silicon?) but by far the best Windows laptop I have used.

 ## Connectivity